Ever wanted to make a WordPress blog on a subdomain using cPanel?, well, this is the tutorial for you.

-But for this tutorial, performance wasn’t to think to look into.
+But for this tutorial, performance wasn’t thought into.

-You can get (shared) hosting from several other companies despite the fact that this website is seated on a namecheap server, you could give them a try but of recent, i came into partnership with Hostgator.
+You can get (shared) hosting from several other companies despite the fact that this website is seated on a Namecheap server, you could give them a try but of recent, i came into a partnership with Hostgator.

-It is one of the top performing hosting providers out there.
+It is one of the top-performing hosting providers out there.
 My partnership with them is based on that and client support.
-But also, if you’re getting started and you need a starter hosting plan, i have a 60% off discount coupon for you with Hostgator which is for anyone getting on the go, a good deal to get on board a test things out.
+But also, if you’re getting started and you need a starter hosting plan, i have a 60% off discount coupon for you with Hostgator which is for anyone getting on the go, a good deal to get on board and test things out.